• Skip to primary navigation

 The next step is to choose whether you want to sear or reverse sear your prime rib.
 Either way is fine, a reverse sear will give you more of a smoke flavor to the finished prime rib.

-For this prime rib I seared the roast in my oven BEFORE smoking for 15 minutes at 450°F. Simply line a baking sheet with aluminum foil and stand the rib roast, bones down, on the tray.
+For this recipe I seared the roast in my oven BEFORE smoking for 15 minutes at 450°F. Simply line a baking sheet with aluminum foil and stand the rib roast, bones down, on the tray.
 15 minutes will give it a nice crust.
 Then transfer to your smoker to finish.

 Reverse Sear